-Expected water conditions for the swimmers: (marine life, tides, currents, underwater hazards): Lake type conditions with no tides or currents.
+Expected water conditions for the swimmers: (marine life, tides, currents, underwater hazards): Lake type conditions with no tide; minimal current from drain (one section of lake).
 Possible windy conditions depending on weather.
 Little to no marine life expected.
-Water temps expected to be 70-80F.
+Water temps expected to be 65-80F.